-John Hawkins, born in 1949, studied composition with Malcolm Williamson and Elisabeth Lutyens.
-He has written many chamber, vocal and orchestral pieces, which have been performed worldwide, as well as much music for children.
+John Hawkins studied composition with Malcolm Williamson and Elisabeth Lutyens.
+He has written many chamber, vocal, orchestral and children’s pieces, which have been performed worldwide.

-Following the Symphony came other pieces to create a large-scale trilogy.
+Following the Symphony came other pieces to create a large-scale trilogy about the sea.
 The first of these, Voices from the Sea for voice and string orchestra (‘… a stunning song cycle’ – THE STRAD), sets words by working merchant seamen.
 Sung by Martyn Hill, it is available on CD from Meridian Records.
-The final part of the trilogy is The Seafarer for tenor, choir and chamber orchestra in which a translation of the Anglo Saxon poem ‘The Seafarer’ is counterpointed with a dramatic letter from a seaman on a foundering cargo ship, written by Liverpool writer George Garrett.
+The final part of the trilogy is The Seafarer for tenor, choir and chamber orchestra (yet to be performed) in which the Anglo Saxon poem ‘The Seafarer’ is counterpointed with a dramatic letter from a seaman on a foundering cargo ship, written by Liverpool writer George Garrett.

 The one-act opera Echoes was commissioned by and performed as part of Covent Garden’s ‘Garden Venture’ scheme.

 Chamber music includes Urizen, a virtuoso piece for viola and piano (first published by Boosey & Hawkes, now available from Comus Edition).
 ‘Urizen’ has been performed and broadcast many times worldwide.
 A recording by its dedicatee Paul Silverthorne was made on the Black Box Music CD ‘Invocations’.
 Nardo Poy and the New York Orpheus Chamber Orchestra gave the first performances of a version with string orchestra.
 A further version with chamber orchestra was made in 2007 for a performance in Japan by Yuko Inoue.